-CSU GE-Breadth certification is the process by which the community college verifies that a student has completed all the required coursework for the CSUGE pattern (partial completion is possible for each Area), which is sent directly to the transfer institution.
-If CSU GE-Breadth is not certified, students will be subject to the lower-division general education requirements at the campus to which they transfer.
-CSU GE-Breadth certification shall be completed by the Counseling department and approved/signed off by the appropriate counseling faculty.
+CSU GE-Breadth ceptication is the process by which the commu-2.
+Satisfactorily completing 2 years or through the 2nd level of U.S. coursework for the CSUGE pattern (partial completion is possible high school LOTE coursework with a grade of "C-" or better; or for each Area), which is sent directly to the transfer institution.
+If 3.
+Demonstrating language prociency other than English accord- CSU GE-Breadth is not celed, students will be subject to the lowing to IGETC Standards Section 10.6.
+Consult with a counselor er-division general education requirements at the campus to which US History, Constitution, and American Ideals (CSU Graduation the Counseling department and approved/signed off by the approthey transfer.
+CSU GE-Breadth contains shall be completed by priate counseling faculty.